MikeSmithLabTeam/particletracker/README.md

     - pre-commit install

-The github repo is configured to run tests. `ptdev` branch will just report the results, main will reject pushes / merges which don't pass.
+The github repo is configured to run tests. `ptdev` branch reports the results, the main branch will reject pushes / merges which don't pass.

 ## To add as a dependency to another pip repository